• Articles

 Holding these truths together—without collapsing one into the other—is the distinctive contribution of Catholic Social Teaching.

-Until that reform is achieved, one truth must remain clear: A person’s dignity is not determined by legal status.
+A person’s dignity is not determined by legal status.

-The full teaching: Immigration, Law, and the Moral Order: A Catholic Framework
+For the complete teaching: Immigration, Law, and the Moral Order: A Catholic Framework

-Revisit earlier parts of the series:
+Revisit the series:

 • Part 1: Law and Morality